jsjoeio/gist-wiki/gistpad-feedback.md

 I tried to use the [Paste Image](https://marketplace.visualstudio.com/items?itemName=mushan.vscode-paste-image) extension but didn't have much luck.

+I also couldn't drag a file into the repo

 **Course-worthy**

 I am seriously amazed at all the features GistPad has and the number of things you could use it for.
 I could build a whole course on "Mastering GistPad for VS Code" 😂 Or even "GistPad for Technical Teachers" and talk about using it for code samples, at least frontend stuff.
 I didn't play around with it enough to know if the playground for other languages (Rust, Reason, etc.)